Stephen13F/Stephen13F.github.io/_posts/2024-04-19-cleanrotavap.markdown

 When a solution evaporates too quickly, it will start to bubble violently.
 This is called 'bumping'.
 The bump guard is there to ensure if anything does bump, you can catch it and return it to the flask without it contaminating the rest of the rotavap (wow, who'd've guessed?).

 To avoid bumping, make sure you decrease the pressure *slowly*, especially as you approach the vacuum pressure of the solvent.
 Be very cautious if you go below that pressure and keep an eye on the flask: one mbar is enough to set things off sometimes.
-Bumping is reduced by increasing the rotation speed and if you see bumping, decrease the pressure immediately (even a few mbar will do) and increase the rotation speed (within reason, don't go to max if your flask is very full).
+Bumping is reduced by increasing the rotation speed and if you see bumping, raise the pressure immediately (even a few mbar will do) and increase the rotation speed (within reason, don't go to max if your flask is very full).
 It is wise to ensure you start spinning at a high pressure (700-800 mbar) before decreasing the pressure further.
 High temperatures will also cause bumping, but usually only in combination with low pressure.
 Obviously, if you increase the temperature and it starts to boil, lower the bath temperature, but also lower the vacuum because the water temperature will take a while to decrease.

 Always lower the pressure before you stop spinning to prevent bumping.
 Bumping can also lead to specks of compound flying about, so even if the solvent is almost fully gone you should be very careful about reducing the pressure too much and too fast.

 Do not leave a rotavap unattended.
-This usually ends badly.
-If you must go, please ensure you are using very mild conditions.
+This usually ends badly*.
+If you must go, please ensure you are using very mild conditions (i.e. not too high temperature, vacuum pressure close to the recommended pressure).
 A rotavap can only work so fast, so please do not force it to go faster and faster because down that path lies bumping.

 <h1>Attaching and Removing Flasks</h1>